 2. Plan a “practice” play session with both children, giving 20-40 minutes of your time per day for this activity.

-• Create an environment that will be interesting for both children.
+- Create an environment that will be interesting for both children.
 Choose open-ended toys.
-For this purpose do not take toys that need a lot of gentle care and focus (such as board games, building etc.) Avoid heavy bulky toys that might be thrown or dropped.
-Perfect choice will be balls, doctor set, kitchen set, etc.
+For this purpose do not take toys that need a lot of gentle care and focus (such as board games, building, etc.) Avoid heavy bulky toys that might be thrown or dropped.
+Perfect choices will be balls, doctor sets, kitchen sets, etc.

-• Typically we do not suggest showing children how to play, in this session you might want to model a few ideas on how to play with the items you set up – such as pretending to be a doctor or a sick patient.
+- Typically I do not suggest showing children how to play; yet in this session, you might want to model a few ideas on how to play with the items you set up – such as pretending to be a doctor or a sick patient.

 Wishing you all the best in the difficult yet exciting journey of parenting!